tmdict/tmdict/data/content/page/tmdict/site/site.en.md

 Happy holidays!
 With this update comes the addition of a new _PRISMA material/petit_ glossary and the completion of _HibiChika Complete Capture Book_’s English glossary.
 There are currently no other outstanding glossaries we are actively working on, so this will likely the last big update for a while (we’re always happy to accept user-contributed glossary translations, though!)

-For now we will focus on improving site stability and user experience, and continue to update <a href="https://chaldea.tmdict.com/">CHALDEAの記録</a> with new content.
+For now we will focus on improving site stability and user experience, and continue to update CHALDEAの記録 with new content.

 - Added Encyclopedia of Prisma Illya MOVIE.
 - Added Mahou Tsukai no Hako Small Encylopedia English glossary.